awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/mqtt-broker-moquette-component.md

 The Moquette MQTT broker component \(`aws.greengrass.clientdevices.mqtt.Moquette`\) handles MQTT messages between client devices and a Greengrass core device\.
 This component provides a modified version of the [Moquette MQTT broker](https://github.com/moquette-io/moquette)\.

-This broker implements the MQTT 3\.1 protocol\.
-It includes support for QoS 0, QoS 1, QoS 2 retained messages, and persistent subscriptions\.
+This broker implements the MQTT 3\.1\.1 protocol\.
+It includes support for QoS 0, QoS 1, QoS 2 retained messages, last will messages, and persistent subscriptions\.

 **Note**  <a name="client-device-component-context"></a>
 Client devices are local IoT devices that connect to a Greengrass core device to send MQTT messages and data to process\.
 For more information, see [Interact with local IoT devices](interact-with-local-iot-devices.md)\.